loaded02/Emotion_Watch/README.md

 # Emotion Watch
-    Emotion Tracker by Moritz Hilberg

- based on Mediation Trainer by Collin Cunningham and based on Pulse Sensor Amped 1.4 by Joel Murphy and Yury Gitman http://www.pulsesensor.com and based on Arduino and Galvanic Skin Response (GSR) Sensor by hypnotistas
+ based on Mediation Trainer by Collin Cunningham and
+ based on Pulse Sensor Amped 1.4 by Joel Murphy and Yury Gitman http://www.pulsesensor.com and
+ based on Arduino and Galvanic Skin Response (GSR) Sensor by hypnotistas

  Uses a Circuit Playground board's built-in LEDs to diplay mood according to sensor input

- The [changelog](doc/CHANGELOG.md) provides you with information about important changes.
+ The [ChangeLog](doc/CHANGELOG.md) provides you with information about important changes.

  The [DevEnvironment](doc/HOWTO.md) explains setup of device during development.